AvaGrays/projects/README.md

 # projects
-This is where i will store all of my side projects
+This is where I store all of my side projects